elys-network/elys/x/orderbook/spec/README.md

 - **Rewards for Valid Submissions:**
   - Participants will receive a percentage of the operation value as a reward for successfully executed orders.
   - Example: For a spot limit buy order, the order is executed 1% before the order price, and the 1% value is given to the participant as a reward, with the remaining output sent to the order creator.

+### Margin of Error

+To account for brief fluctuations in asset price, a margin of error is introduced:

+- **Margin Error Rate**: Set at 1%.
+- **Application**:
+  - **Order Price**: If the order price is within 1% above the market price, the order will not be executed, and the deposit will be returned without penalty.

 ## Integration with Indexer